-The review of body-mapping projects by Boydell and her colleagues confirms the potential research and therapeutic benefits associated with body-mapping.
+The review of body mapping projects by Boydell et al. confirms the potential research and therapeutic benefits associated with body mapping.
 The book describes a series of body mapping research projects that focus on populations marginalised by disability, mental health status, and other vulnerable identities.
-Chapters focus on summarising the current state of the art, its application with marginalised groups, analytic strategies for body mapping, highlighting body mapping as a creation and a dissemination process, emerging body mapping techniques including web-based, virtual reality, and wearable technology applications, and measuring the impact of body maps on planning, practice and behaviour.
-Contributors and editors include interdisciplinary experts from the fields of psychology, sociology, anthropology and beyond.
+Chapters focus on summarising the current state of the art and its application with marginalised groups; analytic strategies for body mapping; highlighting body mapping as a creation and a dissemination process; emerging body mapping techniques including web-based, virtual reality, and wearable technology applications; and measuring the impact of body maps on planning, practice, and behaviour.
+Contributors and editors include interdisciplinary experts from the fields of psychology, sociology, anthropology, and beyond.

 Table of Contents

 Katherine M. Boydell

 Chapter 1 – Applying body mapping to research with marginalised and vulnerable groups

 Katherine M. Boydell, Susan Collings, Angela Dew, Kate Senior and Louisa Smith

 Chapter 2 – Mapping conversations: body maps as relational objects in groups and dialogues

 Chapter 3 – Representations of complex trauma: body maps as a narrative mosaic

 Susan Collings and Louisa Smith

 Chapter 4 – Body mapping in process: observing how participants represent experiences of anxiety